3 minute read

 Data integration benefits businesses in several ways as it provides a unified view.
 Some advantages include:

-• Simple visualization: Faster preparation for data visualization.
+- Simple visualisation: Faster preparation for data visualisation.

 Both ingestion and integration matter